Infrared structure of $SU(N)\times U(1)$ gauge theory to three loops: Acknowledgements

 \section{Acknowledgements}

 We thank T. Ahmed, P. Banerjee, A. Chakraborty, P.K.
 Dhani, G. Ferrera, N. Rana and A. Vicini, for useful discussions.
 We sincerely thank T. Gehrmann for providing us three loop master integrals required for the present work.
+We are also grateful to Andrea Autieri for notifying some corrections in the paper.